 QuickBooks Connect is just around the corner in San Jose, California, and the ClockShark offices are buzzing as they prep for the big event.
 Everything from cool and new company swag to a soon to be announced contest, and even a costume (!)
 Yes, a costume!!
 Their metaphoric toolboxes are stuffed with all of the essentials to make their attendance, and our ProAdvisor friends’ attendance, a huge success.
 While they are busy packing their toolbox, here are some of my favorite suggestions for yours:

 Each and every conference-goer needs a smartphone and/or a tablet.
 They will be your lifeline back to your office and your clients.
 One of my favorites things to do is add new contacts using an app like SamCard, which allows you to scan a business card and import them right into your contact list without wasting any time typing.
-I never forget a name or a face by taking a picture of my new friends from the conference as they hold their nametag next to their face.
+I never forget a name or a face by taking a picture of my new friends from the conference as they hold their nametag next to their faces.

 If you have an iPhone, you can tag your new contacts with “QB Connect” in the “Notes” section (not the Notes app, but the notes field in their contact page).
 Then after the show simply search “QB Connect” in your contacts to find all the new connections you’ve made.

 Another way to add new connections is by using the LinkedIn App and skip the typing and business cards altogether.
 Even though LinkedIn has lost a little of its “charm” in the last few years, most people still use it to keep their contact info current and correct.
 BONUS: with LinkedIn, you can add Tony Hawke and Eva Longoria as contacts.
-Who wouldn’t want to add to add them to their network?!
+Who wouldn’t want to add them to their network?!

 There will be some fantastic speakers and presentations at the show for sure, and you’ll want to remember more than you think you do.
 Taking notes on paper is good, but tablets are an even better option because they are easier and faster.

 Start taking notes on your tablet with a powerful note-taking app like NotesPlus or NoteShelf.
-My best friend just gave me the *amazing* Bamboo Stylus for my birthday and I cannot wait to use it for real note taking at the show.
+My best friend just gave me the *amazing* Bamboo Stylus for my birthday and I cannot wait to use it for real note-taking at the show.
 It lets me convert handwriting to computer text and allows me to take notes the way I want to take notes.
 You’ll also want to take pictures of important slides to reference later.

 If you haven’t already, try Uber or Lyft as transportation to and from the show can be tricky.
-If you weren’t lucky enough to book a hotel at or very near San Jose Convention Center, taxi’s will cost you a fortune.
+If you weren’t lucky enough to book a hotel at or very near the San Jose Convention Center, taxi’s will cost you a fortune.
 Instead, download Uber or Lyft and set up an account today.
 These services are cheaper than taxis and can get you from your hotel to the venue without ever having to hail a cab or calling ahead for ride reservations.
 They really take the stress of getting somewhere in an unknown city out of the equation.

 Be sure to bring a collapsible swag bag to take all your super cool new swag home.
 It’s difficult (and expensive) for vendors to plan for swag, so be mindful of this as you peruse the conference.
 Don’t visit a booth and wipe out all of their super-cool pens.
-If you do want a second piece of swag from a vendor, ask first, but in return offer to post a picture of it on social media with their branded hashtag.
+If you do want a second piece of swag from a vendor, ask first, but in return, offer to post a picture of it on social media with their branded hashtag.

 Collect swag as you go, but be selective!
 Don’t grab every t-shirt you see.
 Try to pay attention to the brands and contacts that you want to remember, and associate the swag with that brand.
 Take pictures of exhibitors with their swag, and make a note of what you liked about their booth or brand on social media.
 They will appreciate it for sure.

 You can NEVER have too many business cards at a conference.
 Don’t be the one who runs out at the end of the first day or forgot them at home!
 I’m making a mental note to not be that guy *right now*.
-You don’t want to look unprepared to those new friends you will make at the conference.
+You don’t want to look unprepared for those new friends you will make at the conference.

 Make sure that your business cards are interesting and memorable and that you’re using paper that allows you to write on it.
 How many should you bring to QB Connect?
 As many as you can carry.